Prototype-Fund-Hardware/LibreWater/README.md

 ## Core Technology: Vertical Multiple-Effect-Distillation
-The [process of the rain](https://upload.wikimedia.org/wikipedia/commons/b/b1/Diagram_of_the_Water_Cycle.jpg) in a box with energy recovery.
+The [process of the rain](https://upload.wikimedia.org/wikipedia/commons/b/b1/Diagram_of_the_Water_Cycle.jpg) in a box with integrated energy recovery.

 Water is evaporated to clean steam and condensed again on an array of metal plates:
 Creating highly pure water from almost any water source without the need for special filters.  #nofilter